xerolinux/XeroWiki/docs/f.md

 ## nVidia ISO Split

+!!! info

+    If you are on one of those legacy 900/1000 Series **nVidia** cards, just use the Standard **Intel/AMD** ISO then install old 580xx Drivers through it.
+Keep in mind that ISO will boot in `nomodeset` limited which will result in a low-res display, until them old drivers are installed.
+Also those drivers are provided with no support/help.
+Just an FYI.

 We have decided to split **XeroLinux** into two ISOs because the GPU world has become a bit of a circus. **nVidia** decided to retire the old *900* and *1000* series cards from the modern driver lineup, which means only shiny new RTX cards get the “VIP treatment” from the latest open drivers.
 Instead of forcing everyone into a one-size-fits-nobody installer, we created a dedicated **nVidia** ISO built specifically for **RTX** users, and a Standard ISO that keeps **Intel** and **AMD** systems happy.

 While it’s sad to see those legendary older cards ride off into the sunset, this split actually gives everyone a smoother experience.
 Each ISO now does exactly what it’s meant to do, with fewer surprises, fewer black screens, and a whole lot more reliability.
 It’s our way of turning an unfortunate driver situation into something cleaner, clearer, and friendlier for the entire **XeroLinux** community.

+Finally we tried our best to make **nVidia** ISO robust by including support for laptops and by adding many other optimizations.

 ## GPU Swap Detection